Why every Org needs a Center of Excellence (race car analogy)

-The power, scope and complexity of the Salesforce platform has increased dramatically.
+The power, scope, and complexity of the Salesforce platform have increased dramatically.

 At the same time, a growing ecosystem of Trailblazers is inspired by the potential of learning through Trailhead, but far more expansive implementation skills are required to run increasingly complex Orgs.
-The expectation set by marketing, sales and Trailhead that Salesforce is “so quick and simple anyone can get it going in days” is no longer true.
-These are risky, strategic, costly project implementations.
-The penalties of failure are high.
+The expectation set by marketing, sales, and Trailhead that Salesforce is “so quick and simple anyone can get it going in days” is no longer true.
+These are risky, strategic, and costly project implementations.
+The penalties for failure are high.

 Customers of all sizes are struggling with levels of technical debt that are killing agility.
 This is (at least in part) due to the low levels of implementation maturity compared with the general IT industry.
 The good news is that these are “solved problems” in other ecosystems where the implementation maturity is much higher.

-All research and experience points to the importance of implementing a Center of Excellence.
+All research and experience point to the importance of implementing a Center of Excellence.